Clipper: Decline

-In 1869 the Suez Canal opened, giving steamships a route about 3000 nmi shorter than that taken by sailing ships round the Cape of Good Hope.
-Despite initial conservatism by tea merchants, by 1871 tea clippers found strong competition from steamers in the tea ports of China.
-A typical passage time back to London for a steamer was 58 days, while the very fastest clippers could occasionally make the trip in less than 100 days; the average was 123 days in the 1867–68 tea season.
+In 1869, the Suez Canal opened, giving steamships a route about 3000 nmi shorter than that taken by sailing ships round the Cape of Good Hope.
+Despite initial conservatism by tea merchants, by 1871, tea clippers found strong competition from steamers in the tea ports of China.
+A typical passage time back to London for a steamer was 58 days, while the fastest clippers could occasionally make the trip in less than 100 days; the average was 123 days in the 1867–68 tea season.
 The freight rate for a steamer in 1871 was roughly double that paid to a sailing vessel.
-Some clipper owners were severely caught out by this: several extreme clippers had been launched in 1869, including Cutty Sark, Norman Court and the Caliph.
+Some clipper owners were severely caught out by this; several extreme clippers had been launched in 1869, including Cutty Sark, Norman Court and Caliph.

 Surviving ships

 Of the many clipper ships built during the mid-19th century, only two are known to survive.
 The only intact survivor is Cutty Sark, which was preserved as a museum ship in 1954 at Greenwich for public display.
-The other known survivor is City of Adelaide; unlike Cutty Sark she was reduced to a hulk over the years.
-She eventually sank at her moorings in 1991, but was raised the following year and remained on dry land for years.
-Adelaide (a.k.a.
-S.V.
+The other known survivor is City of Adelaide; unlike Cutty Sark, she was reduced to a hulk over the years.
+She eventually sank at her moorings in 1991, but was raised the following year, and remained on dry land for years.
+Adelaide (or S.V.
 Carrick) is the older of the two survivors, and was transported to Australia for conservation.

 In popular culture

-The clipper legacy appears in collectible cards and in the name of a basketball team.

 Sailing cards

-Departures of clipper ships, mostly from New York and Boston to San Francisco, were advertised by clipper ship sailing cards.
+Departures of clipper ships, mostly from New York and Boston to San Francisco, were advertised by clipper-ship sailing cards.
 These cards, slightly larger than today's postcards, were produced by letterpress and wood engraving on coated card stock.
 Most clipper cards were printed in the 1850s and 1860s, and represented the first pronounced use of color in American advertising art.
 Perhaps 3,500 cards survive.
 With their rarity and importance as artifacts of nautical, Western, and printing history, clipper cards are valued by both private collectors and institutions.

 Basketball team

-The Los Angeles Clippers of the National Basketball Association (NBA) take their name from the type of ship.
-After the Buffalo Braves moved to San Diego, California, a contest was held to choose a new name.
+The Los Angeles Clippers of the National Basketball Association take their name from the type of ship.
+After the Buffalo Braves moved to San Diego, California in 1978, a contest was held to choose a new name.
 The winning name highlighted the city's connection with the clippers that frequented San Diego Bay.
-The team retained the name in its 1993 move to Los Angeles.
+The team retained the name in its 1984 move to Los Angeles.

+Airliners

+The airline Pan Am named its aircraft beginning with the word 'Clipper' and used Clipper as its callsign.
+This was intended to evoke an image of speed and glamour.

+Space probe

+The Europa Clipper is a NASA probe that is currently on a mission to explore Jupiter and its moons; it was launched in 2024 and is expected to reach Jupiter in 2030.